 The Unified DDI Solution is vendor agnostic and enables global policy enforcement across the entire SD-WAN infrastructure allowing for instance a structured naming convention to be enforced.
 EfficientIP DNS Security provides real-time user behavior analytics and threat Intelligence to protect against DNS threats such as data exfiltration, and can even improve application access control.
 The solution can also work in conjunction with the security ecosystem to set up Application Zoning using DNS, restricting exposure and data visibility for unknown or unauthorized users.

-With the introduction of multiple transport networks (MPLS, Broadband Internet, 4G/5G and even Satellite Constellations), SD-WAN provides diversity between sites allowing routing between sites based on multiple criteria such as capacity, cost, latency, and confidentiality on top of the basic availability.
+With the introduction of multiple transport networks (MPLS, Broadband Internet, 4G/5G, and even Satellite Constellations), SD-WAN provides diversity between sites allowing routing between sites based on multiple criteria such as capacity, cost, latency, and confidentiality on top of the basic availability.
 What SD-WAN does not deal with is when the server itself at the destination is no longer available.
-Provided a redundant infrastructure has been set up (multi datacenter application, Disaster Recovery Plan, etc.), Edge DNS GSLB will provide an alternate destination that could itself benefit from the SD-WAN network diversity thus delivering optimal application traffic routing for improved UX and resilience.
-Ultimately, whether for operational management or for security, both Service Providers and Enterprises need to automate their network operations to gain efficiency, reliability and strengthen security.
-EfficientIP SOLIDserver offers rich metadata to fuel powerful end-to-end network automation for deployment, operation and security.
+Provided a redundant infrastructure has been set up (multi-datacenter application, Disaster Recovery Plan, etc.), Edge DNS GSLB will provide an alternate destination that could itself benefit from the SD-WAN network diversity thus delivering optimal application traffic routing for improved UX and resilience.
+Ultimately, whether for operational management or security, both Service Providers and Enterprises need to automate their network operations to gain efficiency, and reliability and strengthen security.
+EfficientIP SOLIDserver offers rich metadata to fuel powerful end-to-end network automation for deployment, operation, and security.

 Benefits of DDI for SD-WAN Projects

-- BETTER ROLLOUT CONTROL OF SITES/SERVICES – orchestration of IP management
+- BETTER ROLLOUT CONTROL OF SITES/SERVICES – the orchestration of IP management

 - OPERATIONAL TIME SAVINGS – automate build/run/retire workflows and processes